cjratcliff/ml-compiled/docs/sequence.rst

 -------------------------
 Common architecture for translation.

 Consists of two RNNs.
 One encodes the input sequence into a fixed-length vector representation, the other decodes it into an output sequence.
-Uses a special type of hidden unit that improves the model’s memory by adaptively remembering and forgetting.
+Uses a special type of hidden unit (similar to a GRU or LSTM) that improves the model’s memory by adaptively remembering and forgetting.
 Can be augmented with sampled softmax, bucketing and padding.

 | **Proposed in**